 Named for the mountain Cairn Gorm, the Cairngorm National Park in North East Scotland is Britain’s largest - twice as big as the Lake District - and most remote.
 Though famed for its mountains, it is actually a diverse area of area of 1748 square miles which includes castles, distilleries and a whole lot more - as well as being home to some of Britain's rarest animals.
 And it is one of the few places in the UK that offers skiing on real snow.

 A stone marks the spot claimed to be the centre of Scotland.
-It is on the Glen Truim road, part of the 250 mile network of military roads built for the Government by General Wade after the Jacobite rising of 1715.
+It is on the Glen Truim road, between the A889 and the A9, part of the 250 mile network of military roads built for the Government by General Wade after the Jacobite rising of 1715.
 This section was built in 1719 and is a section of the road between Fort Augustus and Ruthven Barracks at Kingussie.
 The stone replaces an earlier marker and was unveiled on 5th June 2015.